The Come Back, All is Forgiven Tour: Live: Critical reception

-Upon its release, Robin Duke of the West Lancashire Evening Gazette considered Cockney Rebel's return to be "one of the least likeliest comebacks of this year", with Harley now "look[ing] and sound[ing] like one of rock's older statesmen even though his band look and sound eminently contemporary".
+Upon its release, Jodie Wainwright of the Wakefield Express felt the video was "destined to become a classic" as the band's hits and "much, much more" are "relived in glorious technicolour".
+She concluded, "So Steve Harley is a little fatter, a little balder.
+He can still pack a punch, along with his paunch."
+Robin Duke of the West Lancashire Evening Gazette considered Cockney Rebel's return to be "one of the least likeliest comebacks of this year", with Harley now "look[ing] and sound[ing] like one of rock's older statesmen even though his band look and sound eminently contemporary".
 He picked "Sebastian" as one of the highlights and concluded, "Never one to show much enthusiasm about the traditions of the rock world, does Harley actually mean what he is doing this time around or is this simply a money spinner?
 It would be a shame if it was the latter."

 In an AllMusic review of the 1994 Make Me Smile - Live on Tour CD release of the concert, Dave Thompson picked "The Lighthouse" and "Star for a Week" as two highlights from the show and noted they "work far more effectively live than they did in the studio" [on 1992's Yes You Can].
 He felt the older material "offer[s] only isolated sparks of interest and innovation - ten minutes of 'Sebastian' impress with their portentousness, and the medley of 'The Best Years of Our Lives'/'Sweet Dreams' is perverse enough to demand a second listen.
 The problem is, this is meant to be a Steve Harley album.
 The audience often sings louder than he does."